intarstudents/httpK3y/README.md

 * key_closeWindow
 ....

 These all are methods that are available for you to use throw httpK3y server.
 Just navigate your way to `http://localhost:PORT/method_name`.
-Example: if you want to open `Downloads` window remotly, navigate to `http://localhost:PORT/key_openDownloads` (without quotes).
-Downloads windows should appear in front of your eyes :)
+Example: if you want to open `Downloads` window remotely, navigate to `http://localhost:PORT/key_openDownloads`.
+Downloads windows should appear in front of your eyes.

 And of course you don't have to be inside Firefox to open that window: